btnpushnmunky/tmr/docs/commands.rst

 tmr list
     List all running timers.

-tmr export
+tmr export FORMAT
-    Export all timers to a csv file.
-The csv file will be exported to the user's home directory.
+    Export all timers to a file as FORMAT.
+(Only CSV is currently working.)